lakshitadodeja/Machine_Learning_Team_7/index.md

 **Table 1: Summary of accuracy results for STL and MTL over balanced and unbalanced data sets.**

 For the balanced data set, the performance scores were mostly consistent for both MTL and STL.
 Noticeable performance variations were in the adequate and effective labels.
-Noticeable variation in the recall performance of MTL as it showed better performance for effective argument compared to STL.
+The recall scores of MTL showed better performance for effective argument compared to STL.

-For the imbalanced data set, the recall and f1-score improved with MTL compared to the STL, but performed lower for precision.
+For the imbalanced data set, the recall and f1-scores improved with MTL compared to the STL, but performed lower for precision.
 (Report summary is shown in table 2(a-d)).

 <table>
 <tr><th>STL Imbalanced dataset </th><th>STL Balanced dataset</th></tr>